ibm-cloud-docs/key-protect/view-key-details.md

 2. Retrieve the ID of the key that you would like to inspect.

     The ID value is used to access detailed information about the key.
-You can find the ID for a key in your service instance by [retrieving a list of your keys](/docs/key-protect?topic=key-protect-view-keys),
+You can find the ID for a key in your {{site.data.keyword.keymanagementserviceshort}} instance by [retrieving a list of your keys](/docs/key-protect?topic=key-protect-view-keys),
     or by accessing the {{site.data.keyword.keymanagementserviceshort}}
     dashboard.